Today I wanted to talk to you about shoulder pain exercises.

 This is a corner stretch:

-The corner stretch is a great stretch for the pectoralis major (chest).
+The corner stretch is excellent for the pectoralis major (chest).
 I often recommend my clients perform the stretch in a doorway.
-They reach up to the corner of the doorway and then move into the stretch.
+They reach up to the corner of the door and then move into the stretch.
 Hence, I call it a doorway stretch.

 In the video, I use a tree.
 The big thing is the arm is at 135 degrees or in line with the muscle fibers of the chest (pectoralis major).